-If you are glucose sensitive- NO!
-If you know exactly what to eat and calculate macros-maybe.
+If you are glucose sensitive- this is not suggested!
 I guess its a good thing to try if you want to get of a plateau.
 Plus if you have a habit of mindless eating.
 I will probably slowly reduce my IF time instead of going back to 11 hours directly.
 Maybe try and find a middle sweet spot that works for me best.
 I would suggest trying it for two weeks atleast and then listening to your body signals.
 Also, if you weight train early morning, there is really no rule that says 6pm- 10am, choose a time that suits you.
-But ALWAYS eat around your main workout!
+But always eat around your main workout.

 Do checkout my customised plans here and follow me on Instagram for daily motivation.